Asma812/asma812.github.io/Article1.md

 <h2 id="abstract">Abstract</h2>

 <p>
-The study focuses on the specific vulnerabilities inherent in modern telecommunications infrastructure, characterized by long lifecycles and the high strategic value of metadata and private communications.
+The rapid advancement of quantum computing introduces a critical temporal risk to the long-term confidentiality of data within the telecommunications sector.
+This article examines the "Harvest Now, Decrypt Later" (HNDL) attack model—a latent threat characterized by the interception and storage of currently encrypted network traffic for retroactive decryption upon the arrival of Cryptographically Relevant Quantum Computers (CRQCs).
 </p>

 <p>
+The study focuses on the specific vulnerabilities inherent in modern telecommunications infrastructure, characterized by long lifecycles and the high strategic value of metadata and private communications.
 Through a multi-phase analysis, this paper details the technical interception of fiber-optic channels and cloud-native 5G interfaces, specifically the N3 and N6 interfaces, and evaluates the subsequent storage and retroactive decryption phases using quantum-based algorithms.

 </p>

 <p>
 Furthermore, an impact assessment highlights the resulting regulatory risks, such as conflicts with GDPR and national security mandates, alongside the degradation of corporate trust and the rise of espionage.
 </p>

 <p>
 To address these challenges, the article evaluates essential mitigation strategies, including the implementation of Post-Quantum Cryptography (PQC), the application of Perfect Forward Secrecy (PFS), and the adoption of "Crypto-Agility" to facilitate seamless transitions without extensive hardware replacement.
 </p>

 <p>